vnguyen01/vnguyen01.github.io/_posts/2020-06-05-welcome-to-jekyll.markdown

 <!--<h2 class="footer-heading">{{ site.title | escape }}</h2>-->
 ```

-## Keyword Tags

-## Pagination
+## Pagination and Keyword Tagging
-I'll revisit that later if I ever write more than 5 posts.
+I'll revisit these later if I ever write more than 5 posts.
 Unfortunately, [Github Pages doesn't yet support](https://pages.github.com/versions/)
  the newer
-version of `jekyll-paginate` called `jekyll-paginate-v2` which makes things much simplier and can also paginate tags.
+version of `jekyll-paginate` called `jekyll-paginate-v2` which makes things much simpler and can also paginate tags.
+I was able
+to get pagination and keyword tagging to work locally only with this [tutorial](https://anavarre.net/rebuilding-my-blog-with-jekyll/).